 How to Choose the Right Commercial LED Lighting for Your Business

-Commercial lighting has become an essential part of modern life.
-From offices to retail stores, restaurants to factories, businesses need light to function properly.
+Commercial LED lighting has become an essential part of modern life.
+In all parts of commercial real estate, from offices to retail stores, restaurants to factories, businesses need light to function properly.
 But how much light should you use in your office space?
 And what kind of lights will best suit your needs?

-Industrial lighting is significantly different from commercial lighting.
+Commercial lighting is significantly different from industrial lighting.
 Fixtures for industrial lighting are of higher output, larger size, and more durable quality.
 Moreover, industrial lighting is applied to warehouses, garages, factories, and other facilities with an increased risk of injury and accidents.
 Poor lighting impacts work performance, causing fatigue, errors, and in some cases, injuries.

 The safety and productivity of workers are highly related to industrial lighting, which is why businesses place such significant importance on lighting.
 Lighting represents as much as 37% of a warehouse or light manufacturing facility's electrical consumption.
 Because factories and warehouses cover such large areas, the cost of lighting a manufacturing or storage facility around the clock can be immense.

 If your industrial facility or warehouse currently uses incandescent or fluorescent light bulbs, it could reduce electrical consumption by up to as much as 75% per month and save thousands of pounds on electricity bills by switching to Commercial LED lighting.

 Over the past decade, LED lighting has become popular among leading manufacturers worldwide.
 Ford Motor Co. installed 25,000 LED light fixtures at its manufacturing facilities worldwide, potentially saving energy costs $7 million annually.